razetime/ngn-k-tutorial/11-debug-errors.md

 ```

 ### `'rank`
-A rank error occurs when a primitive is given a number of arguments that it does not have an overload for.
+A rank error occurs when a primitive is called with arguments it does not have
+an overload for.
+This can be due to mismatched argument types, or a mismatched
+number of arguments.

 **Example:**
 ```